NatePillay/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

     name = Column(String)
     age = Column(Integer)
 In this example, declarative_base is called to create a base class Base, which is then subclassed to define the User class.
 The __tablename__ attribute specifies the name of the database table, and the Column objects define the columns of the table.

+nathan94pillay@gmail.com

+    db_uri = 'mysql+mysqldb://{}:{}@localhost:3306/{}'.format(
+        argv[1], argv[2], argv[3])
+    engine = create_engine(db_uri)
+    Session = sessionmaker(bind=engine)

+The code you provided is a Python code snippet that sets up a database connection using the SQLAlchemy library for Python.

+The db_uri variable contains a connection string that specifies the database to connect to, the username and password to use for authentication, and the driver to use for the database.
+In this case, the driver is mysql+mysqldb, indicating that the database is a MySQL database.

+The values for the username, password, and database name are taken from the command line arguments argv[1], argv[2], and argv[3], respectively.
+These values are passed into the connection string using Python's format() method.

+The create_engine() function is then used to create a database engine object based on the connection string.
+The engine object is responsible for connecting to the database and executing SQL queries.

+Finally, the sessionmaker() function is used to create a session factory object that is bound to the engine.
+The session factory is responsible for creating new sessions that can be used to query and modify the database.
+The bind argument specifies the engine to use for connecting to the database.

+Once the engine and session factory are created, they can be used to interact with the database by creating and using SQLAlchemy's ORM (Object-Relational Mapping) objects, such as declarative classes, which can represent tables and their relationships as Python classes.